arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 This adaptability provides comprehensive coverage and flexible response mechanisms for various scenarios.
 Additionally, integrating BLE communication and Arduino Cloud makes the system even more versatile and responsive.

-## Machine Learning Model Development
+## Glass Break Machine Learning Model Development

+The application will be based on a preconfigured example model created by Aurelien Lequertier that is available on the [Arduino Machine Learning Tools](https://mltools.arduino.cc/public/210541/latest).

+This example detects anomalous sounds of glass breaking using the [DCASE rare sound events dataset](http://dcase.community/challenge2017/task-rare-sound-event-detection-results).
+With this example, you will learn how to build and deploy a glass-breaking detection system.

 ### Data Collection